pratajo/pratajo.github.io/_books/2024_esteno1.md

 status: Finished
 ---

-Manuel Reis de Sanches Ferreira, antigo dirigente dos serviços estenográficos da Assembleia Nacional, e antigo mestre efetivo das escolas comerciais.
+Manuel Reis de Sanches Ferreira, former leader of the stenographic services of the Assembleia Nacional, and former effective master of commercial schools.

-Lisboa, Irmãos Bertrand, 1961, folio de 14 páginas.
+Lisbon, Irmãos Bertrand, 1961, 14 page folio.

-Exemplar autografado por S. Ferreira.
+Copy autographed by S. Ferreira.

+A booklet that discusses the complexity of stenographic systems, such as the individual influence on the stenographic function and the maximum limits of systems and individuals.